pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       :type p2: :ref:`Point`

       :rtype: :ref:`Annot`
       :returns: the created annotation.
 It is drawn with line color black and line width 1.
 To change, or attach other information (like author, creation date, line properties, colors, line ends, etc.) use methods of :ref:`Annot`.
+The **annotation rectangle** is automatically created.

    .. method:: addRectAnnot(rect)

    .. method:: addCircleAnnot(rect)

-      PDF only: Add a rectangle or circle annotation.
+      PDF only: Add a rectangle, resp. circle annotation.

-      :arg rect: the rectangle in which the circle / rectangle is drawn.
+      :arg rect: the rectangle in which the circle or rectangle is drawn, must be finite and not empty.
 If the rectangle is not equal-sided, an ellipse is drawn.
       :type rect: :ref:`Rect`

       :rtype: :ref:`Annot`